 - Occupancy of the home

 For your standard 1"-3" air filters, the manufacturer specs basically say to change them bi-monthly, which is really a great rule of thumb.
-Still, general rules aren't always for everybody.
-If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with little auto traffic, annual replacement of your air filter may be quite sufficient.
-Why do we call out our beloved pets?
+Still, general guidelines are not applicable to all.
+If you suffer from light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
+On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with little auto traffic, replacing your air filters each year may be quite sufficient.
+Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Of course, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.
+Clearly, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months